NilsSchnorr/HapticCollectionMediaPlayer/html_content/README.md

 This directory contains HTML templates for displaying objects with 3D models when NFC chips are detected.

+## Important: Offline Setup

+For the 3D viewer to work offline (without internet connection), you need to download the Three.js library files.
+See `js/README.md` for download instructions.

 ## Files

 1. **zeus.html** - A complete example page for the Zeus object with two-row layout